Session Schedule

 The Andromeda Galaxy is now too low to be observed in the sky.

-The Great Orion Nebula is already very low in the sky but is still observable during the first night session at the beginning of the month.
+The Great Orion Nebula is already very low in the sky but is still observable during the first session of the night at the beginning of the month.

 March 20 Spring Equinox